jleajones/blaize/packages/blaize-core/src/middleware/README.md

 ### `createMiddleware`

-Creates a middleware instance from a function or options object.
+Creates a middleware instance from a function or configuration object with full type safety.

 #### Function Form